opencomputeproject/ocp-diag-core/ocpdiag/g3doc/parameter.md

     --map[#].value (); type: string;

   Environment Variables:
-    MELTAN_STDIN (By default, only read JSON params from redirected stdin in an interactive terminal environment.
+    OCPDIAG_STDIN (By default, only read JSON params from redirected stdin in an interactive terminal environment.
 When set, always block reading JSON params from stdin.);